JLChnToZ/Taggy/README.md

-# NBTExplorer
+# T@GGY (Forked from NBTExplorer)

-NBTExplorer is an open-source NBT editor for all common sources of NBT data.
+T@GGY is an open-source NBT editor for all common sources of NBT data.
 It's mainly intended for editing [Minecraft](http://www.minecraft.net) game data.

+## Difference between T@GGY and NBTExplorer
+* T@GGY is in full Traditional Chinese.
+* T@GGY has sightly enhanced and modified the UI.

 ## Supported Formats